Andrew-Reid/lichen.js/README.md

 Returns a string containing the location of the pattern.
 Can be used to set the fill of polygons, eg:

 `rect.attr("fill",symbol.use());`

+### ln.checker()

+Creates a new checkered pattern

+`var checker = ln.checker();`

+**checker.add()**

+Adds the checker pattern to the DOM.
+Invoked on creation and with `checker.use()`.
+Only need to use this method is to update the pattern in place, (re)adding or updating the pattern in the DOM.

+**checker.angle(angle)**

+Takes an angle in degrees and rotates the pattern by that amount.
+If not provided, returns the current value.
+Defaults to 45.

+**checker.fill([color1,color2])**

+If an array of colors is provided, sets the two colors of the tiles.
+If not provided returns the current value.
+Defaults to ["steelblue","white"]

+**checker.opacity(opacity)**

+Sets the opacity of the pattern checker.
+0 is completely transparent, 1 is completely opaque.
+If not provided, returns the current opacity value.
+Defaults to 1.

+**checker.stroke(color)**

+If a color is provided, sets the stroke color of the pattern.
+If not provided, returns the current value.
+Defaults to black.

+**checker.strokeWidth(width)**

+If a width is provided, sets the strokew width to the specified number, in pixels.
+If not provided, returns the current value.
+Defaults to 0.

+**checker.use()**

+Returns a string containing the location of the pattern.
+Can be used to set the fill of polygons, eg:

+`rect.attr("fill",checker.use());`

+**checker.width(width)**

+If width is provided, sets the edge length of each checker tile, in pixels.
+If not provided, returns the current value.
+Defaults to 10.